Uraemia and Azotemia are both diseases or conditions that occur as a result of injuries to kidney function.

 What is Uraemia?

-Uraemia is considered to be a serious kidney disease that is often associated with a set of conditions and symptoms called end-stage renal (kidney) disease.
+Uraemia is considered to be a serious kidney disease that is associated with a set of conditions and symptoms called end-stage renal (kidney) disease.

 In simple terms, it refers to the accumulation of urea in the blood due to the accumulation of metabolic wastes in the blood and body.